 Definitely this I guess would be the best omelette version you will ever have (maybe I am a bit biased as I have that Asian taste), it’s not as heavy tasting as those ones with bacon and cheese.
 Its lighter in terms of taste the texture is much different because of the vegetables like bean sprouts.
 You can enjoy this with rice making it not only good for breakfast but also for lunch and dinner.

-- In a bowl lightly beat eggs then combine the remaining Foo Young ingredients apart from the oil.
+In a bowl lightly beat eggs then combine with the remaining Foo Young ingredients and the ground pork apart from the oil.

 Prepare a separate pan then add oil.
 Pour a third or half of the egg mixture (depending how large you want your omelette) then cook for two to three minutes on one side then flip into the other side and cook for another one minute and a half.
 Remove from pan then cook the remaining.